Krupal Tumane

-Krupal Balaji Tumane is an Indian politician from Nagpur who is re-elected in 17th Lok Sabha & was member of the 16th Lok Sabha of India.
+Krupal Balaji Tumane is an Indian politician from Nagpur, Member of Maharashtra Legislative Council and former Member Of Parliament (Lok Sabha) till 2024 who was re-elected in 17th Lok Sabha & was member of the 16th Lok Sabha of India.
 He represented the Ramtek constituency of Nagpur district, Maharashtra and is a member of the Shiv Sena political party.
-He defeated sitting MP and former Cabinet Minister Mukul Wasnik of Indian National Congress Party.
+In 2014, he defeated sitting MP and former Cabinet Minister Mukul Wasnik of Indian National Congress Party.